 You cannot catch the flu from the flu vaccine.

 The most common type of flu vaccine is the inactivated vaccine that is made from parts of killed flu viruses.
 It cannot give you the flu.
 The live viral flu vaccine is made from an attenuated, or severely weakened, strain of the flu that was selected to only undergo a few duplications before dying.
-It is very unlikely to give you the flu.
 If a person gets sick after the flu shot, most likely they would have gotten sick anyway or sometimes folks can experience side effects from the flu shot that tells them their immune system is working.
 These side effects are generally limited to soreness at the site of injection, short-lived malaise and achiness.

 Who should get vaccinated?